 PTDI certifies courses at truck driving schools.
 PTDI is not a truck driving school and does not offer courses.

-Widely recognized as the gold standard in truck driver training, PTDI standards were used by the Federal Motor Carrier and Safety Administration as the primary basis for their new regulations.
+Widely recognized as the gold standard in truck driver training, PTDI standards were used by the Federal Motor Carrier Safety Administration as the primary basis for their new regulations.

 - inexpensive but lower quality training,